PAESSoon/JavaExercisesRepo/README.md

-Copyright 2022 Pamela Sam-Soon
+@author Pamela

 # JavaExercisesRepo

-A compilation of my uni projects written in Java.
+A compilation of my projects written in Java.